DMFT-evolution/DYNAMITE/README.md

 - If none are found, it automatically runs the grid subcommand to generate a fresh set with sensible defaults: `Tmax=100000`, `--spline-order=5`, `--interp-method=poly`, `--interp-order=9` (and `--fh-stencil n+1` if rational is selected).

 This makes first runs smooth: a plain `./RG-Evo -L 512 ...` will auto-provision `Grid_data/512/` if needed.

+### I/O architecture and progress UI

+The I/O layer is modular and reports progress via a compact TUI:

+- Main writers: `data.h5` when HDF5 is available (runtime-loaded by default) or `data.bin` fallback when not.
+Parameters go to `params.txt`; histories (`rvec.txt`, `energy.txt`, `qk0.txt`) and compressed snapshots (`QK_compressed`, `QR_compressed`, `t1_compressed.txt`) are written separately.
+- Runtime-optional HDF5: the program tries to load system `libhdf5`/`libhdf5_hl` at runtime.
+It prints which libraries were loaded; if unavailable or an error occurs, it falls back to `data.bin` automatically.
+- Save telemetry windows (fraction of the save task): main file [0.10..0.50], params [0.50..0.65], histories [0.65..0.80], compressed [0.80..0.90].
+The status line reaches 1.0 when all outputs are complete.
+- TUI messages: a "Save started" line is printed (without filename unless `--debug true`) and a final "Save finished: <dir>" line when done.
+In async mode, the simulation continues while saving in the background.

 ## Documentation